xpack/web-jekyll/pages/install.md

 ## Command Line Tools

-Although not a requirement for node/npm/xpm themselves, if the xPack toolchains are used for software development, including running tests, the system C/C++ headers and most probably other tools, will be needed;
+Although not a requirement for the node/npm/xpm tools themselves, if the xPack toolchains are used for software development, including running tests, the system C/C++ headers and most probably other tools, will be needed;
 they are provided by Apple as the separate Command Line Tools package.